 Even if a business owner isn’t considering a sale, it’s worth devising an exit strategy or succession plan.
 Unforeseen circumstances have no respect for your business plan.

 - If you’re considering selling your business or just want to put together a fallback plan, a financial advisor can help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Maybe you’re thinking of buying a business that someone else is selling.
 SmartAsset offers tips for buying an existing business, or even starting a small business of your own.